 Knob Size: The size of the knob also come into play when we talk about the safety gloves.
 If the size of the knob is small or smaller and you’re wearing the welding gloves, you won’t be able to operate/use the knob properly.
 Therefore, if you know that you will be wearing the gloves, think about the knob size at the time of buying the best welding helmet.

-Extra Padding: Does the helmet comes with the extra padding?
-Will it fit your head as comfortably as you want it to?
+Extra Padding: Does the helmet comes with extra padding?
+Will, it fit your head as comfortably as you want it to?
 These are the questions that you should be asking yourself before you make a firm decision about the purchase of your ultimate welding helmet.
 If there is enough padding inside the helmet, you won’t have to strain your chin, head, chick or the entire face while you weld.
-If there is padding, there is the comfort.
+If there is padding, there is comfort for auto darkening welding helmet.

 Power Type: Should you buy a solar-powered helmet or a battery-powered helmet?
 The main difference lies in how the helmet gets the power.
 If you work in day and night, you should be buying a battery-powered helmet.
 On the other hand, if you work in the sun, we believe that a solar-powered helmet would be a great choice for you as it would automatically charge while you are working in the sun.